ShehabEl-DeenAlalkamy/Galaxy-Fighter/README.md

 ## Technicalilty

-The implementation of the game is pure (Vanilla) Javascript with no additional libraries,HTML5 and CSS .
+The implementation of the game is pure (Vanilla) Javascript with no additional libraries,HTML5 and CSS3.

 ### Difficulty Modes

 ![moode](https://user-images.githubusercontent.com/64443382/107883564-5f046380-6ef8-11eb-8aee-4080b8edcc3d.png)

-For each level, we configure it's speed and more obstacles,rockets are generated.
+For each level, we configure it's speed and more obstacles, rockets are generated.

 ### Characters

 ![characters](https://user-images.githubusercontent.com/64443382/107883551-5744bf00-6ef8-11eb-8ad3-f6f1e3896c8f.png)

-You can choose among different characters
+You can choose among different characters.